carefreebee/Hire-Hub/Docs/README.md

 1. **Login/Register**:
     - Access the login page at `http://localhost:3000/login`.

-2. **Browsing Jobs**:
+2. **Browsing Jobs and Applying for jobs**:
-    - Unregistered users can explore job postings on the landing page (`http://localhost:3000`).
+    - Unregistered users can explore and apply for job postings on the landing page (`http://localhost:3000`).

-3. **Applying for Jobs**:
-    - Users can apply for jobs directly through the platform after creating an account.